CodeAsherPlayz/Full-Login-Page/CONTRIBUTING.md

 3. You are strictly prohibitied from releasing updates, packages.

-4. If you would like @CodeAsherPlayz to use your file in the next update, please download the latest version of this project.
-After that, email feedback.asherplayz@gmail.com.
+4. If you would like CodeAsherPlayz to use your file in the next update, please download the latest version of this project.
+After which, edit it to add functions you may want to see.
+Once you are done, start a issue and add the files in the issue.

-5. Please take the rules strictly as rule-breakers will be dealt with promptly.

 ## How to get contributing permission?